tynardone/coffee-reviews-analysis/README.md

-# CoffeeReview.com Web Scraping and Data Analysis
+# CoffeeReview.com web scrape and data analysis project

 TODO:
 Fix Notes scraping and rerun, then join Notes to the open-refine proecessed data